Is the government on course to fix an additional million potholes in England each year?

 At the time, a spokesperson for the Department for Transport told Full Fact: “This will enable local authorities to fix up to seven million more potholes this year, going well beyond our original commitment of one million more potholes annually.”

-This estimate is based on the average cost of filling a pothole in England and Wales being around £70, a figure also quoted by the AIA.
+This estimate was based on the average cost of filling a pothole in England and Wales being around £70, a figure also quoted by the AIA.
 Filling seven million potholes at a cost of £70 each would cost £490 million.

 On 23 March 2025 the government announced that local authorities in England will only receive their “full share of the £500 million roads pot” if they publish “annual progress reports and prove public confidence in their work”, while those that do not will see 25% of the increase withheld.

 Councils had until 30 June 2025 to publish these reports on their websites, which include detail on how much they’re spending and how many potholes they’ve filled.
+In January 2026, the government published a list of these reports, and gave highway authorities a rating based on the current condition of local roads, how much the authorities are spending on road maintenance, and how effectively they are following “best practice in highways maintenance”.

 In its 2025 Budget, the government said £7.3 billion was allocated to local roads over the next four years and that 30% of local roads funding, “worth more than £500 million” would be “tied to transparency”.
 It said: “Councils can only unlock the funding if they publish clear pothole and maintenance data and follow best practice”.